 The Company, from time to time, transacts in certain derivative-based risk management products that address weather-related risks.
 The fair value of these contracts is determined through the use of an internal valuation model with the inputs to the internal valuation model based on proprietary data as observable market inputs are not available.
 The most significant unobservable input is the potential payment that would become due to a counterparty following the occurrence of a triggering event as reported by an external agency.
-Generally, the Company's portfolio of such derivatives is relatively small and are frequently seasonal in nature.
-At December 31, 2013, the Company had an outstanding weather contract of \$6.4 million in a notional short position.
+Generally, the Company's portfolio of such derivatives is relatively small and such derivatives are frequently seasonal in nature.
+At December 31, 2014, the Company had an outstanding weather contract with an insurance company of \$2.2 million in a notional short position (2013 - \$6.4 million).